Abdulahi-1/Abdulahi-1/README.md

 ---

 ### ⚡ Fun fact:
   I love going outdoors with my family and taking pictures of the beautiful sunsets and oceans across the city of Seattle.
 I know, I'm a ✨ photographer ✨ in the making.
+Check out my photo's down below!

 ### 🖼️ Photo Gallery: